Jaewook08/swpp202001/README.md

 - May.
 4: We announce the assembly interpreter, tests, and bug fixes in compiler: [issue 13](https://github.com/snu-sf-class/swpp202001/issues/13)

+- May.
+11: We announce a policy for asking questions via e-mail to TAs: [issue 15](https://github.com/snu-sf-class/swpp202001/issues/15)

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1